GrossTor/response-logic/README.md

 pip install git+https://github.com/GrossTor/response-logic#egg=response_logic
 ```

-Once installed you can download the projects folder to run the response logic approach on various example data sets.
-Look into the `toy_model` project to learn how to use the package.
-Every project is documented with a dedicated README in its according subfolder.
+The response-logic package was used in various reverse engineering projects, which can be found in the [response-logic-projects repository](https://github.com/GrossTor/response-logic-projects).
+This includes the `toy_model` project that explains how to use the response-logic package.